koding/koding/go/src/koding/kites/terraformplugins/vagrant/README.md

   from the kite.key automatically and Klient registers to that Kontrol URl.
 If we pass this field, klient will automatically register itself to this URL instead of the from kite.key.
+- klientURL: Overwrite URL to get the klient.deb during provisioning of the vagrant box.

 Computed fields: